writethedocs/www/docs/blog/write-the-docs-2016-year-in-review.rst

 and this year we finally got the initiative off the ground.
 This is a fully community run podcast, and was organized by members in the community.
-The first two episodes are off the ground, and we're quite excited to see how it goes in 2017!
+The first two episodes are out, and we're quite excited to see how it goes in 2017!

 Sustainability